browserengineering/book/book/accessibility.md

 ```

 Think about `device_px` not as a simple helper method, but as a unit
-coversion from *CSS pixel* (the units specified in a CSS declaration)
+conversion from a *CSS pixel* (the units specified in a CSS declaration)
 to a *device pixel* (what's actually drawn on the screen).
 In a real
 browser, this method could also account for differences like high-DPI
 displays.